PhillHenry/ModernScalaStack/README.md

 # ModernScalaStack
 Bare bones project demonstrating various aspects of the modern Scala ecosystem

-We have basic implementations of:
+This project contains very basic implementations of:
 1. Scala 3
+2. An SBT multi-module project
-2. MDocs (run with `docs/mdoc`)
+3. MDocs (run with `docs/mdoc`)
-3. Cats
+4. Cats